 If you were to go to an auction where they were selling sheep, you would want to know the health of the sheep.
 The quality of the sheep will directly reflect the kind of shepherd who was in charge of caring for them.
-The quality of care is such an important point that our Good Shepherd will judge His under-shepherds for the quality of their care.
+The quality of care is such an essential point that our Good Shepherd will judge His under-shepherds.

-The Hebrews text is a fearful passage that should motivate any pastor to be careful and diligent about the kind of care he brings to his people.
-Though I am not a pastor and God will not judge me in the same way a pastor will, this verse is a sober reminder of the seriousness of a person’s shepherding responsibilities.
+The Hebrews text is a fearful passage that should motivate any pastor to be careful and diligent about the kind of care for his people.
+Though I am not a pastor, and God will not judge me in the same way as a pastor, this verse is a sober reminder of the seriousness of a person’s shepherding responsibilities.

-Peter considered the elders to be examples to the flock, which is another key perspective you are looking for in a good shepherd.
+Peter considered the elders to be examples to the flock, another fundamental perspective you look for in a good shepherd.
 What kind of example is the pastor of the church you are considering?
 There are ways for you to discern the “exemplary care competence” of your potential under-shepherd.

-You want to give careful consideration to his wife and children, assuming he has a wife and kids.
+You want to carefully consider his wife and children, assuming he has a wife and kids.
 His family will provide you the most accurate assessment of the kind of person he has been.

 Though she is personally responsible for how she grows in Christ, there is no question her “shepherd husband” has affected her.
 You cannot live close to another human being for an extended period and not affect that person, whether for the good or bad.

 If they are in their teens years or beyond, how do they carry themselves, interact with others, and engage in life?
 These things will be a reflection of how the primary influencer in their lives has influenced them.
 Their dad is the one who has had the most powerful impact on their lives.
 As you observe his children, what kind of vibe do you pick up from them?